kubesphere/website/content/en/docs/application-store/app-lifecycle-management.md

 ## Prerequisites

 - You need to enable [KubeSphere App Store (OpenPitrix)](../../pluggable-components/app-store/).
 - You need to create a workspace, a project and an account (`project-regular`).
-For more information, see [Create Workspace, Project, Account and Role](../../quick-start/create-workspace-and-project/).
+For more information, see [Create Workspaces, Projects, Accounts and Roles](../../quick-start/create-workspace-and-project/).

 ## Hands-on Lab